kevinhuangtan/ADS_Final_Project/README.md

 ###Overview
 The user will see a feed of items sampled randomly from the database.
 When the user selects one item, it will be added to the cart on the right.
 The feed is created using infinite scroll that updates with items from the database as the user scrolls down.
-Check out the implementation [here](http://www.theo.clothing)
+Check out the final live project [here](http://www.theo.clothing)

 ###Architecture